FredericDlugi/platinum-renegade-wiki/docs/trainer_changes/lake_verity.md

 # Lake Verity

+!!! note
+    There are wild Pokémon on this route.
+You can find out more [here](/wild_pokemon/lake_verity/).

 Trainer                    | Pokémons
 ---                        | ---
 Galactic Grunt             | ![][267]  [Beautifly] Lv.
 50  ![][012]  [Butterfree] Lv.
 50